Faye D'Souza

-Faye D'Souza is an Indian journalist and a television news anchor.
+Faye Elvira D'Souza (born 8 October 1981) is an Indian journalist and news presenter.
 She worked as the executive editor of Mirror Now, which is owned by The Times Group.
 She rose to fame with the show The Urban Debate on Mirror Now, where she anchored on subjects of corruption, communal violence and independent press.
 D'Souza has previously worked as an anchor and editorial lead on Investor's Guide on ET Now a member of the CNBC TV18 newsroom.

 She has been awarded the RedInk Award for ‘Journalist of the Year’ in 2018.

 Early life

-D'Souza grew up in Bengaluru, Karnataka.
-She studied journalism at the Mount Carmel College, Bangalore, and holds a bachelor's degree in journalism and English literature and a master's degree in Mass Communication.
+Faye Elvira D'Souza was born on 8 October 1981 in Chikmagalur, Karnataka to Flossy M. and Franklin S. D'Souza, into a family of Mangalorean Catholics, and grew up in Bangalore where she studied journalism at the Mount Carmel College.
+She holds a bachelor's degree in journalism and English literature and a master's degree in Mass Communication.
 She completed her post graduate studies from Commits in Bengaluru.

 Career

 Career beginnings

 D'Souza started her journalism career with All India Radio, while she was a student.
 She then worked as a post graduate journalist at CNBC TV 18 in 2003 and later moved on to reporting about mutual funds, insurance and personal finance.
 She ran three weekly shows on ET Now – Investor's Guide, All About Stocks and The Property Guide.